LucasJMO/E6Plus/classes/Ranger.md

 **Favored Enemy**(Ex): At 1st level, a ranger may select a type of creature from among those given on the table.
 The ranger gains a +2 bonus on Bluff, Listen, Sense Motive, Spot, and Survival checks when using these skills against creatures of this type.
 Likewise he gets a +2 bonus on weapon damage rolls, and a +1 to crit range against such creatures.

 At 3rd and 5th level the ranger selects an additional favored enemy type from those given on the table.
-In addition, at each such interval, the bonuses against any one favored enemy (including the one just selected, if so desired) increase by 2 (save for the bonus to crit range, which increases by 1).

 Type (Subtype) | Type (Subtype)
 ---------------|---------------